jasonblanchard/openapi-typescript-server/packages/openapi-typescript-server/README.md

 - **Schema validation & type coercion**.
 This package assumes that all data inputs have been validated and coerced to the expected types by the time they get to your route handlers.
 Use other middleware like [express-openapi-validator](https://github.com/cdimascio/express-openapi-validator) to handle validation and coercion.
 - **Security & auth scopes**.
 This package does not handle any authentication nor authorization and ignores all security aspects of your OpenAPI schema.
+- **Webhooks**.
+For now, this project focuses on HTTP ingress.
+Webhook support is an opportunity for future enhancement.

 ### Inspiration & prior art